 Is Shopify cheaper than WooCommerce?

 Generally, no. But you sort of get what you pay for with both setups.
 For example, launching a new store on Basic Shopify and paying for it annually will cost you $312 / year.
-Running a similar WooCommerce store will set you back $15 for the domain name and $70-$120 for web hosting.
-This is indeed a lot cheaper than Shopify, but, with WooCommerce, you also have to be familiar with building websites and e-commerce stores on your own.
+Running a similar WooCommerce store will set you back $15 for the domain name and $70-$120 for WordPress hosting.
+This is indeed cheaper than Shopify, but, with WooCommerce, you also have to be familiar with building websites and ecommerce stores on your own.